 This adorable trio is Nestling Owls ‘Harriet, Hank and Hoot’.
 They are 7” tall, a non-limited edition introduced in 1988 at $325 and ending at $695.

 At long last I have finally (in August 2017) located a photo of the American Screech Owl with Virginia Creeper, an edition of 500 introduced in 1969.
-A collector friend recently acquired a copy of the 1970 Cybis catalog which is the only one in which this piece was ever pictured; many thanks!
-A 1969 Cybis price list shows it as retailing for $1500 which was the highest priced single limited edition sculpture that year, surpassed only by the Blue Headed Vireos with Lilac which was $1800 for the pair.
-Despite the high pricetag it sold out quickly; the 1970 price list shows it as “fully subscribed” and no longer available.
-I would very much like to someday see a color photo of this piece to see whether the vine was portrayed in its autumn color which is a vivid red.
+This photo was in the 1970 Cybis catalog which is the only one in which this piece was ever pictured.
 The sculpture is 13″ high overall on its wood base.
+A 1969 Cybis price list shows it as retailing for $1500 which was the highest-priced single limited edition sculpture that year.
+Despite the high price-tag it sold out quickly; the 1970 price list shows it as “fully subscribed” and no longer available.
+It is not known how many were actually made.
+I would love to someday see a color photo of this piece to see whether the vine was portrayed in its autumn color which is a vivid red.
+If anyone has one of these and would be kind enough to share a picture, there is a contact-form link at the bottom of this post.

 To my knowledge, these are all of the owls that Cybis ever produced.
 It seems a shame that there aren’t more, because they did do owls quite well.
 It would have been interesting to see a sculpture of a Barn Owl, Snowy Owl, Saw-Whet Owl or an adult Tawny Owl.
 Which reminds me of the riddle in an episode of Monarch of the Glen, asking why the pair of Tawny Owls refused to go out in the rain?
 Because it was too wet to woo, too wet to woo….

 What is Cybis?